styounessi/email-processing/README.md

 This project uses Docker to ensure portability and consistency.
 The included `Dockerfile` extends the `apache/airflow` base image with necessary core Python libraries.

 > **Note**
 > Please keep in mind that, despite the way the flow chart for this pipeline is depicted, <ins>each</ins> Airflow service is a separate Docker container.
-They are just grouped together visually because they are components of the same service.
+They are just grouped together visually because they are components of Airflow.

 #### Docker Compose 🐙
 > Docker Compose is a tool that was developed to help define and share multi-container applications.
 With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down.